pytorch/builder/docs/jenkins.md

 ## DONE: jenkins configuration 0: obtain password

-- ssh into hte instance
+- ssh into the instance
 - cat torchunit/config.yaml
 - this gives me the jenkins password